-Key Audit Matter 2: Fair Value of Unlisted Investments measured at FVOCI How the matter was addressed in our audit Refer to Notes 2, 3 and 8 to the Consolidated Financial Statements.
-The Group invests in various investment securities for which no published prices in active markets are available and have been classified as Level 3 assets within the IFRS fair value hierarchy.
+Key Audit Matter 2: Fair Value of Unlisted Investments measured at FVOCI How the matter was addressed in our audit Refer to Notes 2, 3 and 7 to the Consolidated Financial Statements The Group invests in various investment securities for which no published prices in active markets are available and have been classified as Level 3 assets within the IFRS fair value hierarchy.
 Valuation techniques for these investments can be subjective in nature and involve various assumptions regarding pricing factors.
 Associated risk management disclosure is complex and dependent on high quality data.
 A specific area of audit focus includes the valuation of fair value Level 3 assets where valuation techniques are applied in which unobservable inputs are used.
-These techniques include the use of dividend discount model, comparable company multiples, namely enterprise value to earnings before interest, taxes, depreciation and amortization, price-to-earnings and price-to-tangible book value multiples and adjusted net book value.
+These techniques include the use of dividend discount models, comparable company multiples, namely enterprise value to earnings before interest, taxes, depreciation and amortization, price-to-earnings and price-to-tangible book value multiples and adjusted net book value.
 This is a key audit matter due to the complexity and use of different valuation techniques and assumptions.
 This could result in significantly different estimates of fair value.
-As part of our procedures, we performed the following: We tested the effectiveness of controls over valuation of investment securities ensuring accounting criteria were met.
-We reviewed the market prices applied to the Bank's debt and equity securities by comparing the prices used to an independent external source.
-We involved our internal valuation specialist to assess the reasonableness of the fair value of which has no observable market prices.
-We assessed the adequacy of the disclosures in the consolidated financial statements.
+Our procedures to address the risks included: - We tested the effectiveness of controls over valuation of investment securities ensuring accounting criteria were met. - We reviewed the market prices applied to the Bank's debt and equity securities by comparing the prices used to an independent external source. - We involved our internal valuation specialist to assess the reasonableness of the fair value determined for these assets which have no observable market prices. - We assessed the adequacy of the disclosures in the consolidated financial statements.